ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 If this is the case, please follow our guide on "[Publishing a website on your Web Hosting plan](/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online)".
 There, you will find all the steps you need to take in order to:

-- place your website on your web hosting plan’s FTP storage space;
+- Place your website on your web hosting plan’s FTP storage space.
-- create a database linked to your web hosting plan;
+- Create a database linked to your web hosting plan.
-- place your local database on the database linked to your web hosting plan;
+- Place your local database on the database linked to your web hosting plan.
-- link your database to the website on your web hosting plan.
+- Link your database to the website on your web hosting plan.

 ##### Case 2 - Create a website using a CMS

 OVHcloud offers the "1-click modules" option.<br>
-Once you have logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and via your web hosting plan, this option allows you to quickly install the *WordPress*, *Joomla!*, *PrestaShop* and *Drupal* CMS.
+Once you have logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), this option allows you to quickly install the *WordPress*, *Joomla!*, *PrestaShop* and *Drupal* CMS on your hosting.

 To use this option, please refer to our guide on "[Setting up your website with a 1-click module (CMS)](/pages/web_cloud/web_hosting/cms_install_1_click_modules)".